-- When responding to concerns relating to child on child sexual violence or harassment, The Charles Dickens will follow the guidance outlined in part five of KCSIE 2020 and the DfE guidance 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges'. - If DSLs are unsure how to proceed, advice will be sought from the Education Safeguarding Service. - It is essential that all victims of sexual violence or sexual harassment are reassured that they are being taken seriously and that they will be supported and kept safe.
+- Staff at The Maplesden Noakes School must assume that peer on peer abuse happens at the school, even if it is not reported.
+They should have a heightened awareness of the signs of this for students with SEND. - When responding to concerns relating to child on child sexual violence or harassment, The Maplesden Noakes School will follow the guidance outlined in part five of KCSIE 2021 and the DfE guidance 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges'. - If DSLs are unsure how to proceed, advice will be sought from the Education Safeguarding Service. - It is essential that all victims of sexual violence or sexual harassment are reassured that they are being taken seriously and that they will be supported and kept safe.
 A victim will never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment or be made to feel ashamed for making a report. - Immediate consideration will be given as to how best to support and protect the victim and the alleged perpetrator (and any other children involved/impacted). - When there has been a report of sexual violence or harassment, the DSL will make an immediate risk and needs assessment which will be considered on a case-by-case basis.
-The risk and needs assessment will be recorded and kept under review and will consider the victim (especially their protection and support), the alleged perpetrator, and all other children, adult students and staff and any actions that are required to protect them.

-- Reports will initially be managed internally by the Charles Dickens School and where necessary will be referred to Integrated Children's Services and/or the Police. - The decision making and required action taken will vary on a case by case basis, but will be informed by the wishes of the victim; the nature of the alleged incident (including whether a crime may have been committed); the ages and developmental stages of the children involved; any power imbalance between the children; if the alleged incident is a one-off or a sustained pattern of abuse; if there are any ongoing risks to the victim, other children, adult students or Charles Dickens School staff; and, any other related issues or wider context.
+The risk and needs assessment will be recorded and kept under review and will consider the victim (especially their protection and support), the alleged perpetrator, and all other children, staff and any actions that are required to protect them. - Reports will initially be managed internally by the school and where necessary will be referred to Integrated Children's Services and/or the Police. - The decision making and required action taken will vary on a case by case basis, but will be informed by the wishes of the victim; the nature of the alleged incident (including whether a crime may have been committed); the ages and developmental stages of the children involved; any power imbalance between the children; if the alleged incident is a one-off or a sustained pattern of abuse; if there are any ongoing risks to the victim, other children, adult students or school staff; and, any other related issues or wider context.